robNavLoc/IMU-error-prediction-based-on-ANFIS/README.md

   If you want to see the result visually, run the **Demo.m** to see the train and test result.
 The data of the demo used is the Y-direction of sequence-09300018.

-## HOW TO USE
+## HOW TO USE (Quick start)

-  The quick stat is based on KITTI dataset.
+  The quick start is based on KITTI dataset.

 ### First step: Delete repeated data

-  We use Microsoft excel to delete the repeated data.
+  We use **Microsoft excel** to delete the repeated data.
 But if it's too much trouble for you, you can write your own code to delete.

 ### Second step: Calculate position error